-Upon submission of the grievance to the District Court Administrator or designee, the parties shall arrange for a meeting between the Union representative and the District Court Administrator within five (5) business days for negotiation of the issue.
-The District Court Administrator shall respond in writing with a decision within five (5) business days of the meeting.
+Step 2: Court Administrator.
+Upon submission of the grievance to the Superior Court Administrator or designee, the parties shall arrange a meeting within five (5) business days to allow the employee and the Union representative to discuss the grievance with the Court Administrator or designee.
+The Superior Court Administrator or designee shall respond in writing with a decision within five (5) business days of the meeting.